Fever Treatment

 A fever is defined as a core body temperature of 100.4°F (38°C) or higher.
 It is not a disease in itself but rather a physiological response — the body's innate immune system raising core temperature to create an inhospitable environment for invading pathogens while enhancing immune cell activity.
 Fever is one of the most common reasons adults seek medical care, accounting for millions of urgent care visits annually.
 In healthy adults, most fevers are self-limiting and resolve within 3–5 days.
 However, the pattern, height, associated symptoms, and patient risk factors all help determine whether intervention is necessary.

 The overwhelming majority of fevers in adults are caused by viral infections — influenza, COVID-19, rhinovirus, adenovirus, and enteroviruses being among the most common.
 Bacterial infections such as streptococcal pharyngitis, urinary tract infections, pneumonia, and sinusitis can also cause fever and typically require antibiotic treatment.
 Distinguishing viral from bacterial cause is a core clinical skill; unnecessary antibiotic prescribing contributes to antimicrobial resistance and adverse drug effects.
-At Innocre Telehealth, our board-certified provider, applies evidence-based clinical decision rules and a thorough history to guide appropriate treatment decisions for patients in Delaware, Maryland, and Washington.
+At Innocre Telehealth, our board-certified provider, applies evidence-based clinical decision rules and a thorough history to guide appropriate treatment decisions for patients in Maryland, Washington, and Delaware.

 Telehealth is well-suited for uncomplicated fever evaluation in adults because a thorough history — onset, associated symptoms, sick contacts, recent travel, immunization status, and chronic conditions — provides the diagnostic clarity needed to form a treatment plan. your provider can assess your clinical picture, recommend targeted over-the-counter therapies, order laboratory work at a local facility if needed, and prescribe antibiotics when a bacterial source is identified.
 Patients who appear seriously ill or who have high-risk comorbidities may be directed to in-person care or the emergency department.